 Using worksheets as bell work

-My older students work in a binder we filled at the beginning of the year with worksheets about drawing exercises and techniques.
+My older students work in a binder we fill at the beginning of the year with worksheets about drawing exercises and techniques.

 I created 30 worksheets, and I assign one each week.
 It has been a great way to cover a lot of skills in one year.
 Often the worksheet relates to our current lesson, sometimes it is review.
 The worksheets take about 25 minutes to complete, which make it perfect for bell work.
 The students spend 5 minutes everyday working on the worksheet and I check to see it is complete at the end of the week.
 Check out the 30 page art worksheet bundle here.